How to Deal With Unrealistic Customers

-If what your customer is asking for exceeds what you can actually deliver, be honest with him.
+If what your customer is asking for exceeds what you can actually deliver, be honest with them.
 Committing to a request that you can't possibly fulfill will only make matters worse and could damage your relationship in the long run.

 Taking a step back from your customer's unrealistic request in this way doesn't need to mean the end of your deal.
 In fact, it could be just the beginning of another phase of negotiation.

 A point may come when you realize that your customer simply won't see reason.